-Child Support Termination Attorneys Morris County, NJ
+Child Support Termination Attorneys

 At a high level, child support is calculated based on the needs of children, the financial situation of both parents, and the child custody agreement between the co-parents.
 Even if your child support agreement was fair and reasonable at the time, circumstances may change over time or a child may simply outgrow the need for financial support.
 There are a variety of situations which may lead to the termination or modification of child support for New Jersey parents.

-Randolph Child Support Termination Lawyers Discuss Child Emancipation
+Child Support Termination Lawyers Discuss Child Emancipation

 Child emancipation is the legal determination that an individual is no longer a child and is now considered a legal adult.
 In New Jersey, parents or other caretakers are no longer legally obligated to offer financial support to an emancipated child.

-However, there is no default legal age when a child is considered emancipated, meaning child emancipation will only take affect, and warrant the termination of child support, once either the child or a parent successfully petitions the courts to have the child legally emancipated.
+However, there is no default legal age when a child is considered emancipated, meaning child emancipation will only take effect, and warrant the termination of child support, once either the child or a parent successfully petitions the courts to have the child legally emancipated.

-Dover Child Support Modification Attorneys Identify New Jersey Child Support Termination Laws
+Child Support Modification Attorneys Identify New Jersey Child Support Termination Laws

 All child support agreements in New Jersey automatically end when the supported child reaches the age of 19, unless otherwise stated within the child support agreement.
-Additionally, no parent or child can request or receie child support once the child reaches the age of 23.
+Additionally, no parent or child can request or receive child support once the child reaches the age of 23.